Jeffery Taubenberger: NIH

-Personal interests
+Personal life

-Jeffery Karl Taubenberger was born in the US Army hospital in Landstuhl but to a German father and US-born mother.
-His father Heinz Karl Taubenberger was a well-known figure skater in his youth, and was Germany's junior champion several times both in pair-skating and men's singles in the late 1940s and early 1950s.

-In his free time Taubenberger is a woodwind player – oboe, English horn, clarinet; but his interest has mainly been composition.
+In his free time Taubenberger pursues music.
+He is a woodwind player – oboe, English horn, clarinet.
+His interest is mainly composition.
 In 1981 he created his first opus, the operetta The Wayward Prince, lyrics with Andrew Russo.
 The overture was performed by the George Mason University Orchestra in July 1982 with Taubenberger as conductor.
-In 1984 he wrote a "Symphony in D minor", from which he performed two movements with the Richmond Community Orchestra in the same year with Taubenberger conducting.
-Further work includes two lieder for tenor and piano on poems by Goethe (1985-6), two woodwind quintets (1987& 1988), and a string quartet in G major (1990), which was performed the same year by Columbia String Ensemble and in 1995 again by the Gallery Quartet.
+In 1984 he wrote a "Symphony in D minor", from which he performed two movements with the Richmond Community Orchestra with Taubenberger conducting.
+Further work includes two lieder on poems by Goethe (1985–1986), two woodwind quintets (1987& 1988), and a string quartet in G major (1990), which was performed by the Columbia String Ensemble and in 1995 by the Gallery Quartet.
 Next came eight two-part inventions for solo piano (1994), a string quartet in E minor (1997), and "Daydreams", a symphonic tone poem for large orchestra (2000).
-He is currently working on a symphony in C major (since 2005) and a string quartet in B minor (2007).
-With work and family obligations he finds extremely little time for composing.

 Taubenberger is married and has two children.
 Taubenberger is a second cousin to former Philadelphia mayoral candidate Al Taubenberger.

+In 1998, Taubenberger critiqued a draft of The Ninth Day of Creation from novelist Stephen Carter, who had discovered Taubenberger's work through the paper in Science.
+Taubenberger then agreed to be interviewed by Carter about his ongoing work with the sequencing of the 1918 strain.
+The interview was conducted and placed online in March 1998 as "An Interview With Dr. Jeffery Taubenberger".